worldsingles/web-specs/README.md

 These specs are all built on two macros that wrap low-level coercions and predicates to produce string->type coercing specs:
 * `param-spec`, `opt-param-spec`

+Any specs built on top of these will need to use `s/register` instead of `s/def`.

 These accept a "coercion function", an optional "stringify" function, and a spec:
-* Coercion: accept a value of the target type, or a string representation of such a value and either convert it to the target type or produce `:clojure.spec.alpha/invalid`
+* Coercion: accept a value of the target type, or a string representation of such a value and either convert it to the target type or produce `:clojure.spec-alpha2/invalid`
 * Stringify: accept a value of the target type and produce a string representation of it (that can be coerced back to the original value) -- this defaults to `str`
 * Spec: a spec for the target type that will successfully generate values of that type

-In addition, the following "coercions" are defined that accept strings or a given type, and produce `:clojure.spec.alpha/invalid` on bad input:
+In addition, the following "coercions" are defined that accept strings or a given type, and produce `:clojure.spec-alpha2/invalid` on bad input:
 * `->boolean`, `->long`, `->double`, and `->date`

 For `->long`, `->double`, and `->date` there are utility `coerce->...` functions that accept the given type or a string that they will attempt to coerce to the given type, throwing exceptions on bad input.
 These are used to build the `->...` coercions but are left public in case they are useful in other contexts.

-Finally, there is a convenience function that accepts a comma-separated list of numbers and will coerce that to a vector of long values, or produce `:clojure.spec.alpha/invalid` on bad input:
+Finally, there is a convenience function that accepts a comma-separated list of numbers and will coerce that to a vector of long values, or produce `:clojure.spec-alpha2/invalid` on bad input:
 * `split->longs`

 ## Releases